17 December 2008

 it's good to feel the pain when someone dear leaves... it means I love them.

-I just wanted to share a bit about some of those, who left an eternal mark in my heart...
+I just wanted to share a bit about some of those who left an eternal mark in my heart...

-Márcia became a real sister to me during the time she spent here...she came in January and we really became close friends...I cannot describe how much she means to me...she was my friend in good and bad times, my prayer partner, my faithful supporter when it became too hard for me to handle the things I was holding...and a real servant in this place...everyone would say how wonderful and amazing she is...how dear and cheerful...
+Márcia became a real sister to me during the time she spent here...she came in January and we really became close friends...I cannot describe how much she means to me...she was my friend in good and bad times, my prayer partner, my faithful supporter when it became too hard for me to handle the things I was holding...and a real servant in this place...everyone sees how wonderful and amazing she is...how dear and cheerful...
 I'm already missing her laugh...and what a graceful heart...I miss her presence...

-Uria and Titeli...what a lovely couple...They spent 2 or 3 months with us, I don't remember, but it seemed like a really long time anyway...we immediately connected with each other...I have several memories of precious moments with them : celebrating the "Sabbath Shalom" at our prayer shelter (they are both Israelis)...hearing both of their beautiful voices... a night in the "sweat lodge"...both of their incredible smiles :-)...
-Uria's silly songs in the morning :-)...Their JOY, their LOVE...Their devotional hearts towards God...Uria's prompting to help and make many new things in the land... listening to their dreams about having a community in his home town near the Galilee...Anyway, these were just moments... what really touched me was their hearts...where words mean nothing and a simple look in the eye says everything...
+celebrating the "Sabbath Shalom" at our prayer shelter (they are both from Israel)... hearing both of their beautiful voices... a powerful "sweat lodge"... their incredible smiles ...
+Uria's silly songs in the morning...Their JOY, their LOVE...
+Their devotional hearts to God...
+Uria's prompting to help and make many new things in the land... listening to their dreams about having a community in his home town near the Galilee...Anyway, these were just a few of many moments... what really touched me was their hearts... words don´t say enough and a simple look in the eyes says everything...

-Every time I prayed with her I sensed this immense Love that God has for her... :-)
+Every time I prayed with her I sensed this immense Love that God has for her...

-I would like to go and visit them in Israel next year...they will join a 3 month Walk about Love , backpacking from south to north of Israel with people from all nations...but I'll write about that another time...
+I would like to go and visit them in Israel next year... they will join a 3 month Walk about Love , backpacking from south to north of Israel with people from all nations...but I'll write about that another time...

-And finally Karmit...here in this picture, in the middle, between Titeli and Inbal...the 3 Israeli joyful girls :-)...
+And finally Karmit...here in this picture, in the middle, between Titeli and Inbal...the 3 Israeli joyful girls...

-Karmit was another very special person who spent more than a month here, but it seemed much more...I felt a special connection with her as well...somehow she reminded me of myself, maybe 12 years ago :-)...she's maybe 10 years younger than me anyway...but I don't know why... it reminded me of my time traveling alone in India...
+Karmit was another very special person who spent more than a month here, but it seemed much more than that...I felt a special connection with her as well...somehow she reminded me of myself, maybe 12 years ago ...she's maybe 10 years younger than me anyway...but I don't know why... she reminded me of my time traveling alone in India...

-it was funny the way she came...
+it was funny the way karmit came to find us...

 A prophet of the new days I would say... carrying the message as a lifestyle...

-As "Nono" is a bit old already, she asked me if she could leave it here with us...Tsss, what a question...of course he was welcome!!!...he's a funny one..."Nono the clown" as she called him...and he surely lives it up to his name :-)...
+As "Nono" is a bit old already, she asked me if she could leave him here with us... of course he was welcome!!!...he's a funny one...
+"Nono the clown" as she called him... he surely lives up to his name ...
 I love him !!!

-she would like to find someone on the way to join her, but if not, she feels she should go anyway...and maybe this time find a camel to travel with :-)...
+she would like to find someone on the way to join her, but if not, she feels she should go anyway...and maybe this time find a camel to travel with...

-Here, contemplating new Horizons...excited with the new things ahead of her on the Journey...
+Contemplating new Horizons...excited with the new things ahead of her on the Journey...

 she said she loved being here, and it would be hard for her to go...she said often she likes a place because of the nature around, but here she really felt a strong love for and from the people...